2024 Scholarships for Peoria Residents

 2024 Peoria Scholarships

 Peoria residents deal with the same financial burden of college education as the rest of the United States.
-The median household income for Peoria residents is $69,589.00, and 30.3% of households earn at least $100,000 annually.
-We compiled this scholarship database to help residents of Peoria, AZ more easily afford a college education.
+The median household income for Peoria residents is $47,697.00, and 20.1% of households earn at least $100,000 annually.
+We compiled this scholarship database to help residents of Peoria, IL more easily afford a college education.
 The scholarship search tool lets you easily browse all types of scholarships by location, type and school.

-Currently, 13.9% of people living in Peoria, AZ are between the ages of 10 to 19, and another 11.6% are in their twenties.
+Currently, 13.6% of people living in Peoria, IL are between the ages of 10 to 19, and another 15.6% are in their twenties.
 This age demographic is poised to take advantage of the below scholarships in Peoria.

-How much total award money and scholarships are available for Peoria, AZ residents?
+How much total award money and scholarships are available for Peoria, IL residents?

 Are these scholarships available for Peoria high school students?